 Meet the members of the global ICLEI Council.

-Martin Horn holds a Bachelor's degree in International social work from The Ludwigsburg Protestant University of Applied Science and a Master’s degree in European and World Politics from the University of Bremen.
+Martin Horn holds a Bachelor's degree in International social work and a Master’s degree in European and World Politics.
 Before being elected Lord Mayor of Freiburg in 2018, Horn worked as European and Development Coordinator for the City of Sindelfingen (Germany) and as a freelance lecturer at the Ludwigsburg Protestant University of Applied Science.

-Horn takes an integrated policy approach to climate protection goals, and sees it important that Freiburg continue to implement ambitious climate measures to safeguard the well-being of its future generations.
+Horn takes an integrated policy approach to climate protection, implementing ambitious climate measures to safeguard the well-being of its future generations.
 To achieve this, the City has established local targets and developed urban solutions accordingly.

 Meet the members with a European mandate.